Satalink/ffhevc/README.md

   > ffhevc.php

   Run in a media directory without any options or paths to scan and process the current working directory.
-If there is a key defined in the conf/media_paths_keys.php file, those settings will be used.
+If there is a key defined in the conf/media_paths_keys.php file that matches your current working directory, those settings will be used.
 Otherwise, global defaults defined in the inc/requires/options.php file will be used.

   > ffhevc.php "My Favorite Video.mkv"

   If you supply a filename, that file will be scanned and processed (no recurssive directory scanning or processing).
+If a key is defined that matches your current working directory, those settings will be used.
+Otherwise, global defaults defined inc/requires/options.php file will be used.

   > ffhevc.php mov

-  If you supply a "key" (defined in conf/media_paths_keys.php), the path defined in that key will be scanned and processed.
+  If you supply a "key" (defined in conf/media_paths_keys.php), the path defined in that key will be scanned and processed using the settings defined for that key.